Kamakura Itinerary 2026: The Complete Day-by-Day Guide

 Train Travel: The JR and Enoden Lines

 The most efficient way to travel between major areas in Kamakura is by train.
 The JR Yokosuka Line connects Kamakura Station with Tokyo and other nearby cities.
-Furthermore, the Enoden Line, a charming, retro train, meanders along the coast, linking Kamakura with Enoshima.
+The Enoden Line, a charming retro tram, meanders along the coast from Kamakura to Fujisawa via Enoshima in about 34 minutes (310 yen per ride, or 800 yen for an Enoden one-day pass as of 2026).
 Riding the Enoden is an experience in itself, offering stunning views of the coastline.
-Consider purchasing a day pass if you plan to hop on and off frequently.
+The Enoden one-day pass pays for itself after three rides and is ideal if you plan to visit Hase-dera, the Great Buddha, and Enoshima in the same day.
 You can explore several Kamakura landmarks with the help of this transport.

 Buses: Covering Wider Areas